Olive Garden Minestrone Soup Copycat Recipe: Hearty & Veggie-Packed

 Best Minestrone Soup Recipe

 If you are anything like me, you will be dipping into this pot of soup before it has even finished cooking.
-You will be breathing in the enticing aroma and you won’t be able to resist.
+You will be breathing in the enticing aroma and won’t be able to resist.

 Copycat Olive Garden minestrone soup in two bowls.